k1jst/newsm-policy/healthsafety.md

 ## Supervised Operation

 - No steam equipment may be operated without the direct supervision of a qualified operator;
-- No steam equipment may be operated without enough volunteers to ensure that all visitors
+- No steam equipment may be operated without enough volunteers to ensure that all visitors maintain the necessary safe distance from moving